mike011/Speedtest-Animation/notes.md

 - How is the server picked?
 - How to fake the data
 - What is the correct test length?
+- Likeve only shows up on the result under telco company name

 # Future Improvements